Aimery of Cyprus: Consollidation

 Guy made Aimery constable of Cyprus.
 He died in late 1194, having bequeathed Cyprus to Geoffrey.
-Richard had granted Cyprus to Guy for life, but neither the English king nor his nephew Henry II of Champagne, to whom he had transferred his rights, claimed the reversion.
+Richard had granted Cyprus to Guy for life, but neither the English king nor his nephew Henry of Champagne, to whom he had transferred his rights, claimed the reversion.
 Geoffrey showed no interest in ruling in the Latin East and had already returned to Poitou.
 Guy's vassals elected Aimery to be their new lord.
-Henry of Champagne demanded, as the ruler of the Kingdom of Jerusalem, to be consulted about the succession in Cyprus, but he was ignored.
+Henry demanded, as the ruler of the Kingdom of Jerusalem, to be consulted about the succession in Cyprus, but was ignored.

 Upon succeeding his brother, Aimery realized that the treasury was almost empty because Guy had granted most landed property on the island to his supporters.
 He summoned his vassals to an assembly.
 After pointing out that each of them was richer than him, he persuaded them one by one "either by force, or by friendship, or by agreement" to surrender some of their rents and lands.
 By the end of his reign, the revenues of Cyprus had increased to at least 200,000 bezants.
 Aimery continued Guy's work on the island's fortresses.
 Guy's entourage, including Rainier of Gibelet, became part of Aimery's court in Cyprus.
 They were joined by new arrivals, many of whom were Aimery's fellow Poitevins, including Aimery of Rivet, who became seneschal, and Reynald Barlais.